microsoft/language-server-protocol/_specifications/lsp/3.18/language/documentSymbol.md

 	name: string;

 	/**
-	 * More detail for this symbol, e.g the signature of a function.
+	 * More detail for this symbol, e.g. the signature of a function.
 	 */
 	detail?: string;